TienNguyenTech/TastyBites-food-ordering-website/README.md

 ## Usage

-- As a user, you can:
+As a user, you can:
-* Browse the menu and add items to the cart.
+- Browse the menu and add items to the cart.
-* Proceed to checkout and make payments securely with Stripe.
+- Proceed to checkout and make payments securely with Stripe.

-- As an admin, you can:
+As an admin, you can:
-* Manage orders through the admin dashboard.
+- Manage orders through the admin dashboard.

 ## Contributing

-Contributions are welcome!
-Please follow these steps:
+### How can you contribute

+By Command Prompt:

 1. Fork the repository.
 2. Create a new branch for your feature: git checkout -b feature-name.
-3. Commit your changes: git commit -am 'Add new feature'.
+3. Commit your changes: git commit -m 'Add new feature'.
 4. Push to the branch: git push origin feature-name.
 5. Submit a pull request.

+By GitHub Desktop:

+1. Add the repository.
+2. Fetch origin from Main.
+3. Edit in your PHPStorm.
+4. Add a commit message 'Add new feature'.
+5. Click the commit button.
+6. Push to Main.

 ## License